Download This Sample

 - The lightest lynx is the Canada lynx, which weighs 11 to 37 lbs.
 (5 to 17 kg).

-- Most lynx are built for the cold, with thick fur coats and special paws.
-They live in the cooler areas of northern Europe, North America and Asia.
+- Most lynx are adapted for the cold, with thick fur coats and special paws.

-- Living in snowy areas, their strong and thick paws that spread when they walk, make it easier to walk.
+- Living in snowy areas, their strong and thick paws that spread when they walk makes it easier to walk.
 It is like having built-in snowshoes.
 These are also covered in thick fur for added protection.

 - Eurasian lynx hunt deer and other larger prey in addition to small animals.